shadowhexer/opencv-image-manipulation/README.md

 # Warning
 This is intended for preview only.
-Running on different machine is still not yet made available as directories are purely static/fixed.
+Running on different machine is still not yet made available as directories are purely static/fixed (e.g. I use a shell file to run python in virtual environment for development instead of building it into a module).

 # Info
 This is a simple image editing desktop application using Python, NeutralinoJS, and VueJS that would (as envisioned) run in both Windows and Debian-based Linux distro.
 Its purpose is for compliance to an academic activity.